 Almost every new phone comes with dual cameras, the Honor 10 being no different.
 Like many other competitors, the two cameras work in harmony to derive depth data and produce an enhanced blurred background effect - in what's typically called Portrait mode.
 It works ok here, just as it does elsewhere: on a small screen you might not spot the imperfect blurred edges, which are rather common, but it's rather fun when it works well.

-One of the biggest differences in the Honor setup is its use of one colour and one black and white (monochrome) sensor, in the same manner as Huawei flagship phones.
+One of the biggest differences in the Honor setup compared to most is its use of one colour and one black and white (monochrome) sensor, in the same manner as Huawei flagship phones.
 This might sound barmy, but the cleaner data from the mono sensor can be "painted" with the colour imagery from the lower-resolution sensor for detailed colour images.
 It's rather clever.

 Having used the Huawei P20 Pro for some weeks and been blown-away by its best-in-class images, it's worth noting that the Honor 10 can't quite live up to such heady heights.
 But its results are still rather good.
 And much of that comes down to what it calls AI Camera (which, unnecessarily, is emblazoned on the rear of the phone in white text).